Oxossia albicans

 Oxossia albicans is a subshrub in the genus Oxossia (Passifloraceae subfamily Turneroideae).
-It is native to the wet tropics of eastern Brazil.
+It is native to the wet tropics of eastern Brazil, specifically the Atlantic forest.

+Description

+It is 40–80 cm tall and has yellow heterostylous flowers.

+Taxonomy

+Taxonomic history

 Previously, O. albicans was classified as Turnera, however, recent phylogenetic analyses justified its classification as Oxossia.

+Conservation

+As of 2017, O. albicans is classified as endangered.